Best Android phones 2024

 Testing phones at Android Central involves much more than simply booting up a device to ensure it works.
 We can use phones with a consumer mindset because we are consumers, in addition to Android enthusiasts and product testers.
 Unlike some sites that rely solely on benchmark programs and lab tests to verify performance, we use smartphones in real-life scenarios to better understand how a device will perform during normal, day-to-day use.

-This involves personally hitting the streets to see how a phone's camera will perform during the day and night, and comparing pictures from two devices side by side to see how they differ.
+This involves personally hitting the streets to see how a phone's camera holds up during the day and night, and comparing pictures from two devices side by side to see how they differ.
 Our testing involves running multiple performance-heavy apps simultaneously to see if a phone will overheat or swiftly lose battery life.
 It involves booting up graphics-intensive games at the highest settings to see if the images will lag or stutter, and it means draining the battery of a phone to zero to test the speed at which it will recharge.

 This barely scratches the surface of every testing metric we apply to each new device, so check out our guide to how Android Central tests and reviews phones to learn more.